-- There is just one set of notes per budget, per G/L type (income/ expenses/assets/liabilities).
+- budget, per G/L type (income/expenses/assets/liabilities).
 Notes are not unique by G/L account.
 Even though you can access your notes after every individual calculation pass, you'll simply be appending your previously-entered content with additional notes. - Other than the general notes that you save when archiving the budget, all other notes types do not require that you use the budget archive.
 However, when you do save to the archive, a copy of the notes is also retained with the archived snapshot.

-To create budget notes, simply use one of the Notes buttons that appears at the bottom of many different budget and modeling screens, as shown elsewhere in this document (see Pages 31, 41, 54, and 58).
+To create budget notes, simply use one of the Notes buttons that appears at the bottom of many different budget and modeling screens, as shown elsewhere in this document (see Pages 34, 45, 59, and 63).

-To view budget notes, either use the same Notes buttons you use to update them, or use the View Details button on the Budget Archive screen (Page 63).
+To view budget notes, either use the same Notes buttons you use to update them, or use the View Details button on the Budget Archive screen (Page 68).